DevExCodeHub/custom-toolchain/README.md

 1. Open the detailed monitoring information for the application by clicking ***See Monitoring Details***

 To make sure that monitoring is working, you will stop the application and see that the availability monitor reflects that the application is not available.
-Then, you will restart the application and ensure that the monitor changes the status of the app.
 1. Go to the application's dashboard and click Overview.
 2. Simulate an outage by stopping the app.
 3. Click Monitoring to see the Availability Monitoring dashboard.
 The dashboard reflects that the application is not available.